botij0/config/README.md

 brew install eza
 ```

+With the configuration of `.zshrc` you can use it just with the command `ls`

 ### Atuin
 Sync, search and backup shell history with [Atuin](https://atuin.sh/)
 ```bash
 curl --proto '=https' --tlsv1.2 -LsSf https://setup.atuin.sh | sh
 ```

+Use it in the terminal with the `up arrow` of the keyboard.

 ### FZF
 [FZF](https://github.com/junegunn/fzf) is a general-purpose command-line fuzzy finder.